Kent Hovind: Dinosaur Adventure Land

 The venture encountered legal issues when the owners did not get a building permit in 2002 (see below).
 In April 2006, Escambia County officials closed the building in question.
 In July 2009, the courts ruled that the properties could be seized and sold to satisfy Hovind's criminal penalties (see below).
 Another Florida ministry theme park, the Holy Land Experience, successfully lobbied for a property tax exemption law for parks "used to exhibit, illustrate, and interpret biblical manuscripts" in 2006; Dinosaur Adventure Land, which was not a 501(c)(3) organization, failed to have the law expanded to be included.
 Eric Hovind kept the park and CSE operating throughout 2008, but in July 2009, a judge allowed the government seizure to proceed.
 In August 2009, Dinosaur Adventure Land's website announced it was closed, and CSE announced its re-opening as the "Creation Store" in November 2010.

 In April 2016, Hovind discussed plans for a new Dinosaur Adventure Land, which included an 80-foot-tall model dinosaur that would be the largest in the state, with commissioners in Conecuh County, Alabama.
 A supporter donated a 140 acre parcel of land in Lenox, Alabama, a former gravel pit.
 Volunteers started work by June 2016, and it opened in April 2018.
 As of September 2018, total attendance had exceeded 1,000, according to Hovind.
 Dinosaur Adventure Land is operated by a 501(c)(3) organization, Creation Science Evangelism Ministries Inc. Its revenue streams are donations, book and DVD sales, and YouTube advertising.
 There is no admission charge and it operates without liability insurance.
 Facilities include a science center, a campground, a four-wheeler park, and church services including baptisms.

 On March 15, 2020, a seven-year-old boy drowned at the park.

+Personal life

+He married his wife Jo Delia McGinnis in 1973 and they had three children between 1977 and 1979.